2017 Stockholm truck attack: Immediate response

 The Parliament House and the metro system were locked down in response to the attack, and Stockholm Central Station was evacuated.
 All trains to and from Stockholm were put on hold, with traffic only resuming later in the evening.

 The Swedish Prime Minister said in a press statement that the attack appeared to be terrorism, and that police and security services were treating it as such.
 Two days after the attack, the prime minister said the following:

-King Carl XVI Gustaf, on behalf of the Royal Family, gave their condolences, stating, "Our hearts go out to the victims of this terrible tragedy, and to their families."
+King Carl XVI Gustaf, on behalf of the Royal Family, gave their condolences, stating, "Our hearts go out to the victims of this terrible tragedy, and to their families".

 Swedish media reported on those who chose to help the injured, especially medical doctors working nearby who ran to help those in need.
 Police from all over Stockholm were called in to assist after the attack.

 Swedish border controls were tightened following the attack, and travelers from other countries, including Nordic countries, were advised by police to bring their passports.
 However, the Swedish Security Service (Säpo) did not raise the risk assessment from "level 3" (on a scale of 1 to 5), the level it had been at since 2010.

 On the day of the attack, Norwegian police said officers in the country's largest cities and at Oslo Airport would be armed.
 The day after the attack, a man was arrested and part of the Grønland district of Oslo closed off by police after a "bomb-like" device was found, which was later destroyed in a controlled explosion.
 The man, a 17-year-old Russian citizen, was charged on 9 April with illegal possession of an explosive device.
 The man arrived with his family in Norway as an asylum seeker in 2010, and was known to the Norwegian Police Security Service (PST) for having expressed support for the Islamic State of Iraq and the Levant (ISIS).
-With his background from the Caucasus, the 17-year-old has been linked to two other young Chechen men from the same martial arts club in the northern village Vadsø who traveled to fight for ISIS in Syria.
+With his background from the Caucasus, the 17-year-old has been linked to two other young Chechen men from the same martial arts club in the small northern town of Vadsø who traveled to fight for ISIS in Syria.
 The events led PST to raise the terror alert, indicating that attempted attacks during the coming year are "likely".

 Police patrols were also increased in Finland's capital Helsinki.